AssetMantle/documentation/markdowns/Uploading_Web3_Collection_Using_NFT_Storage_(With_Script).md

-# Uploading NFT Collection Using Web3.Storage (With Script)
+# Uploading NFT Collection Using Web3.Storage (Script)

 This guide is best suited for creators who wish to automate the process of uploading their NFT assets and metadata using NFT.Storage.